Welcome to the Forest Monitoring Hub!

 Select parameter, date and region of interest:

-Fine resolution: spatial resolution of 231 m x 231 m; loading data requires more time!
+Fine resolution: spatial resolution of 231 m x 231 m; loading takes time!

-Medium resolution: aggregated data 5x5 pixels = 1.2 km x 1.2 km; for accelerated plotting
+Medium resolution: aggregated data 5x5 pixels = 1.2 km x 1.2 km; for faster ploting

 For further information on methodology and examples on interpretation please see Buras et al., 2021: The European Forest Condition Monitor: using remotely sensed forest greenness to identify hotspots of forest decline.
 Frontiers in Plant Science, 12:689220, doi: 10.3389/fpls.2021.689220.